udaylunawat/Machine-Learning/README.md

           -> Uninstall Instagram

-- [Data preprocessing]Basics practice/2.
+- [Data preprocessing](Basics practice/2.
 Data preprocessing/Data preprocessing.ipynb) - 80% time of a Data scientist goes, or at least should go doing this (Pareto principle everywhere)

           -> Importing dataset